theam/aday-ondemand-loop/docs/guide/content/user_guide/index.md

 ### Getting Started

-1. Open your web browser and navigate to `https://<ood-server>/pun/sys/loop`.
+1. From the Open OnDemand dashboard, use the **Files > OnDemand Loop** menu item (or its configured location) to launch the app.
+   You can always return to the dashboard later by clicking the **Open OnDemand** link in the navigation bar.
 2. Sign in using your regular Open OnDemand credentials.
-3. Familiarize yourself with the navigation bar:
+3. Familiarize yourself with the navigation bar at the top:
      - **Projects**, **Downloads**, **Uploads**, and a **Repositories** drop-down appear from left to right.
-    - On the far right you’ll see links to **Open OnDemand** (which returns you to the main dashboard)
+     - On the far right you’ll see links to **Open OnDemand** (back to the main dashboard) and a **Help** drop-down with links to the **Guide** and **Sitemap**.
-    - There is also a **Help** dropdown where you can find a link to this **Guide**, the **Sitemap** and **Restart**.
+4. Just below the navigation menu, you’ll see the **application bar**.
+This bar is sticky — it stays visible at the top of the screen as you scroll.
-    - Just below the navigation bar, the **project bar** displays the active project and offers quick links to open or create projects.
+     - On the left: a project selection drop-down to switch the active project, and a button to create a new one.
+     - On the right: the **Explore** widget, where you can paste a DOI or repository URL to browse a dataset and download files into your project.
+     - Next to the Explore widget, a **folder icon** opens the **Repository Activity** window, giving you quick access to datasets you’ve recently explored.
-4. Use the project bar to create your first project and set it active so you can immediately begin adding downloads.
+5. Use the application bar to create your first project — it becomes the active project automatically so you can immediately begin adding downloads.

-5. Locate the always-visible **Explore** bar near the top of the screen.
-Paste a DOI or repository URL (e.g., from Dataverse or Zenodo) into this field to browse the dataset contents and selectively download files to your local project directory.
-The adjacent folder icon opens **Repository Activity**, letting you revisit recently explored repositories.
-6. From the Open OnDemand dashboard, use the **Files > OnDemand Loop** menu item (or its configured location) to launch this app.
-When you’re done in OnDemand Loop, click the **Open OnDemand** link in the navigation bar to go back to the dashboard.
+!!! info "Welcome Message"
+    The first time you open the application — or if no projects exist yet — a **welcome message** appears.
+    It provides basic instructions and a direct link back to this **Guide**.